bxlab/metaWRAP/README.md

  metaWRAP read_qc -h
  ```

- Note: The above conda installation will install over 140 software dependancies.
-If you already actively use conda, it may be wise to [set up a custom environment in conda](https://conda.io/docs/user-guide/tasks/manage-environments.html) for metaWRAP and install it only in there, so that your current environment and that of metaWRAP dont conflict with each other.
+ WARNING: The conda command will install over 140 softwares, which may cause some conflicts.
+If you already actively use conda, it may be wise to [set up a custom environment in conda](https://conda.io/docs/user-guide/tasks/manage-environments.html) for metaWRAP and install it only in there.
+That way your current environment and metaWRAP's environment do not conflict.

 ## DATABASES